Blog

 Similarity Check URLs

 The Similarity Check service helps editors to identify text-based plagiarism through our collective agreement for the membership to access to Turnitin’s powerful text comparison tool, iThenticate.
-Specific fill-text links are required to participate in this service.
+Specific full-text links are required to participate in this service.

 License URLs